Section 5 Preliminary Requirements

-The Mathematical Statistics qualifying exam is given every year in September.
-It covers topics from PSTAT 207ABC including:
+The Mathematical Statistics qualifying exam covers topics mainly from PSTAT 207ABC with some from PSTAT 220ABC, including:

 • Distributions of random variables including transformations, mixtures, and order statistics